 Instrumentation

-Generally, the EQ components were measured as reflective scales while the past experienced school violence and resilience were measured as formative scales According to Hair et al. (2017) guidelines.
-While formative measurement scales evaluation requires assessment of collinearity, and the relevance of indicators’ contribution (outer weights), the assessment of reflective scales requires convergent validity and reliability tests and the assessment of outer loading.
+Generally, the EQ components were measured as reflective scales while the past experiences of school violence and resilience were measured as formative scales according to established guidelines [78].
+While formative measurement scale evaluation requires assessment of collinearity and the relevance of indicators’ contribution (outer weights), the assessment of reflective scales requires convergent validity and reliability tests and the assessment of outer loading.
 Results of the measurement models indicated that there is no collinearity or loading issues for the formative measures.
-Additionally, as reflected in table one, SmartPLS 3 analysis showed that all reflective variables were reliable.
+Furthermore, as reflected in Table 1, SmartPLS 3 analysis showed that all reflective variables were reliable.

 [INSERT TABLE 1 HERE]

-Specifically, Emotional Abuse by teachers was measured through a 9-item self-report -Emotional Abuse Scale (EAS) measure assessing the frequency of various types of emotional abuse suffered at the hands of the teacher within a school context.
-This scale was developed by Nearchou (2018) and was based on the revised Psychological Maltreatment Subscale (PMS; Whitted & Dupper, 2008).
-The items of EAS include verbal and non-verbal behaviors that are generally perceived as incidents of emotional abuse or neglect by teachers based on literature review.
-Factor Analysis (CFA) was applied to test whether the scale structure fits to data and the results showed a good fit (Nearchou, 2018).
-The scale was translated from English to Hebrew by using the translation-back translation procedure (Van de Vijver & Hambleton, 1996).
-All items are rated on a 4-point Likert scale (0 =Never happened to 3= Happened four times or more) and asked the participants to indicate if and how often they experienced the specific behavior by their teacher when they were students at school.
-For example, "Your teacher said bad things about your family".
-As we were interested in comparing whether the participant had been abused by a teacher on each of the items, the items were recoded to 0 “Never happened” or 1 “Happened, at least, once”.
+Specifically, emotional abuse by teachers was measured through a nine-item self-report, Emotional Abuse Scale (EAS) assessing the frequency of various types of emotional abuse suffered at the hands of the teacher within a school context.
+This scale was developed by Nearchou (2018) and was based on the revised Psychological Maltreatment Subscale (PMS) by Whitted & Dupper (2008) [2, 40].
+The items of EAS include verbal and non-verbal behaviours that are generally perceived as incidents of emotional abuse or neglect by teachers based on the literature review.
+Confirmatory Factor Analysis (CFA) was applied to test whether the scale structure fits to data and the results showed a good fit [2].
+The scale was translated from English to Hebrew by using the translation-back translation procedure [79].
+All items are rated on a 4-point Likert scale (0 =Never happened, to 3= Happened four times or more).
+Participants were asked to indicate if and how often they experienced the specific behaviour by their teacher when they were students at school such as: “Your teacher said bad things about your family.”
+As we were interested in comparing whether the participant had been mistreated by a teacher on each of the items, the items were recoded to 0 = Never happened and 1 = Happened at least once.

-Emotional Intelligence was measured through the 16-item Wong and Law Emotional Intelligence (WLEIS) Scale (Wong and Law, 2002), based on the Salovey-Mayer EI framework (Mayer and Salovey, 1997).
-It covers four EI dimensions: Self-Emotion Appraisal )SEA(; Others’ Emotion Appraisal )OEA(; Use of Emotions )UOE(; and Regulation of Emotions (ROE(, each comprising four items.
-Participants were asked to indicate the extent to which they agreed with each statement on the associated EI questionnaires, using a 5-point Likert scale ranging from strongly disagree (1) to strongly agree (5).
-A sample statement was: "I really understand what I feel".
+Emotional Intelligence was measured through the 16-item Wong and Law Emotional Intelligence Scale (WLEIS) [80] based on the Salovey-Mayer EI framework [11] that covers four EI dimensions: Self-Emotion Appraisal )SEA(; Others’ Emotion Appraisal )OEA(; Use of Emotions )UOE(; and Regulation of Emotions (ROE(, each comprising four items.
+Participants were asked to indicate the extent to which they agreed with each statement on the associated EI questionnaires using a 5-point Likert scale ranging from strongly disagree (1) to strongly agree (5).
+A sample statement was: “I really understand what I feel.”

-Resilience was measured through the CYRM-12- Child and Youth Resilience Measure, a 12-item self-report measure assessing the current resilience of the participant.
-This scale was developed by Liebenberg, Unger & Leblanc (2013).
-The scale was translated from English to Hebrew by using the translation-back translation procedure (Van de Vijver & Hambleton, 1996).
+Resilience was measured through the Child and Youth Resilience Measure (CYRM-12), a 12-item, self-report measure assessing the current resilience of the participant developed by Liebenberg, Unger & Leblanc (2013) [81].
+The scale was translated from English to Hebrew by using the translation-back translation procedure[79].
 All items are rated on a 5-point Likert scale (0 =Not True about me to 5= Very true about me) and asked the participants to indicate to what extent do the following sentences describe correctly how they feel these days.
 For example, "I am trying to finish what I am starting" and "I know how to get help and support when I need it".

 Procedure